MGTheTrain/cpp-opengl-renderer/README.md

 ### Debugging

 Open the `cpp-opengl-renderer.sln`.
 Modify `include and library paths` in the cpp-opengl-renderer.vcxproj.
 Confirm the presence of only one entry point `int main()`.
 Set breakpoints as needed.
 Initiate the debugging process.
+If you encounter DLL-related errors, make sure to copy the necessary dynamic libraries to the directory where the built executable is located and then rebuild.

 ### CMake